HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 * TODO:
 - How updates to project submissions work with data groups with needs to be defined. {NB: There could be an auto-update flag}
+{markd: how would the auto-update flag work?}
-- Are analysis submissions a different project scope than primary data submissions? {NB: Do you mean tertiary analyses?}
+- Are analysis submissions a different project scope than primary data submissions? {NB: Do you mean tertiary analyses?} {markd: no, secondary analysis;  tertiary would be one user, also probably the data browser}

 ## Example
 *[MODIFY AND SIMPLIFY THE BELOW TEXT TO BE AN EXAMPLE]*

+{markd: I think this explanation is still too complex and resident with mallory's RFC}

 ### Definitions